-Double Crunch Honey Garlic Pork Chops – juicy on the inside but super crunchy on the outside, these double dipped pork chops get dipped in an easy, flavorful Honey Garlic Sauce.
+Double Crunch Honey Garlic Pork Chops – juicy on the inside but super crunchy on the outside, these double dipped pork chops get dipped in an easy, flavourful Honey Garlic Sauce.

 These Honey Garlic Pork Chops taste even better than they look.
 Today’s recipe combines a couple of past ideas that have appeared on Rock Recipes; one another pork chop recipe and one a chicken wing recipe.